 Talking with the right person helps me feel heard, understood and nudges out of my own perspective — which makes me feel lighter and inspired.

 4 // COMMIT to a STRATEGY or SUPPORT

-This is EXACTLY why I offer my Made for More 1:1 coaching.
+This is EXACTLY why I offer my Alive with Purpose 1:1 coaching.

-Four months of customized support, strategy and traction for your Dare Journey — so that you can stop paddling blindly for survival in the current and DISCOVER intentional PEACE, COURAGE and grace-filled PROGRESS for what’s most important to you in this season of your calling.
+You receive four months of customized support, strategy and traction for your Dare Journey.
+Why?
+So that you can stop paddling blindly for survival in the current.
+So that you DISCOVER intentional PEACE, COURAGE and grace-filled PROGRESS for what’s most important to you in this season of your calling.